danielleconeva/react-tic-tac-toe/README.md

 # React Tic Tac Toe

 A classic Tic Tac Toe game built with React.
-This project demonstrates React fundamentals such as state management, lifting state up, immutable updates, and conditional rendering, along with a redesigned CSS UI and a move history log.
+This project demonstrates React fundamentals such as state management, lifting state up, immutable updates, and conditional rendering, along with a move history log.

 ---